 The gun can be operated locally at the gun turret or remotely in the combat information centre.
 Additional armament includes two mk26 mod 18 50-calibre machine guns.

 SSDS (ship self-defence system)

-San Antonio is one of the classes of vessels planned to receive the SSDS (ship self-defence system) mk2 being developed by Raytheon for the US Navy.
-SSDS will be an integration of all the ship’s self-defence systems and will include a multifunction radar, advanced integrated electronic warfare system and infrared search and track system (IRST).
+San Antonio is one of the classes of vessels to receive the ship self-defence system (SSDS) mk2 developed by Raytheon for the US Navy.
+SSDS is an integration of all the ship’s self-defence systems and includes multifunction radar, advanced integrated electronic warfare system, and an infrared search-and-track (IRST) system.

-In February 2004, Harris Corporation was awarded a contract to provide high-frequency (HF) radio broadband communications systems for the San Antonio Class.
+Harris was awarded a contract to provide high-frequency (HF) radio broadband communications systems for the San Antonio class in February 2004.

-LPD 22 and later vessels is fitted with the advanced integrated electronic warfare system (AIEWS).
+LPD 22 and later vessels are fitted with the advanced integrated electronic warfare system (AIEWS).

 Sensors and propulsion

-The ship’s radars include: an ITT AN / SPS-48E three-dimensional air search radar operating at C / D band, Lockheed Martin’s AN / APQ-9B surface surveillance and tracking radar operating at I band, Raytheon’s AN / SPS-64(V)9 navigation radar operating at I band and two Northrop Grumman Norden Systems AN/SPS-73 surface search radars operating at I-band.
+The ship’s radars include an ITT AN / SPS-48E 3D air search radar, operating at C / D band, Lockheed Martin’s AN / APQ-9B surface surveillance and tracking radar, operating at I band, Raytheon’s AN / SPS-64(V)9 navigation radar, operating at I band, and two Northrop Grumman Norden Systems AN/SPS-73 surface search radars, operating at I-band.

-The ship’s electrical power is provided by five 2,500kW Caterpillar ship service diesel generators (SSDG), with self-cleaning strainers and filters and electric pumps.
-Seven 200t York air-conditioning units are fitted for cooling of systems and habitation.
+The ship’s electrical power is provided by five 2,500kW Caterpillar ship service diesel generators (SSDG) with self-cleaning strainers and filters and electric pumps.
+Seven 200t York air-conditioning units are fitted for cooling systems and habitation.

-The ship auxiliary systems are all electric, including electric heating, electric water heaters and a 72,000gpd reverse osmosis water-generating plant.
+The ship auxiliary systems are all-electric, including heating, water heaters, and a 72,000gpd reverse osmosis water-generating plant.